 From the tearoom, assuming you’re not a purist and can’t be bothered with the golf course, don’t go up the lane that runs parallel with the railway and also ignore the footpath sign to the right of the cottages.
 Instead, just before that cross a sleeper bridge with blue-green railings over the river then turn left onto a new tarmac cycleway; this is a short cut to Thirlwall Castle.
 Navigation along the Wall is obvious; don’t try a lower short cut along the Vallum to Once Brewed as we did, there’s numerous fences, bogs and other obstacles.

-Once Brewed has most unhelpfully been excised from the map in the new NTG (p.157), the campsite is by the B 6318.
-On the map draw a line more or less perpendicular to the Wall from Green Slack, on the ground take the path that leaves the Wall at 738 673.
+Once Brewed has most unhelpfully been excised from the map in the new NTG (p.157), the campsite is down by the B 6318.
+On the map, draw a line more or less perpendicular to the Wall from Green Slack.
+On the ground take the path that leaves the Wall at 738 673.
 Vallum Lodge is a little further along that road on the left (north), the pub a little further still on the right (south).
 For those leaving The Way here after completing a Gargrave to Once Brewed two-weeker, the bus stops are just after the pub, opposite the site of a massive new youth hostel and visitor centre currently (October 2016) still under construction.
+(Update 2018 – now open).

 Hartleyburn Common is such hard work if you miss the path, the tussocks of sedge are mountainous, the gaps between them abyssal and lacustrine.
 It was a slog, further aggravated by depressing navigational incompetence.
 The tearoom at Greenhead though is a wonderful, restorative haven.
 It was encouragingly busy too, lots of oldies, lots of families, lots of foreigners asking convoluted directions far more ambitious than I could even attempt in a second language.
 The staff seemed patient and kind, the homemade pea and ham soup was perfect, the tea hot and refreshing.